Mister G – About

 Ben’s origins as a bilingual songwriter trace back to his decision to study Spanish in middle school.
 At the time, he was convinced that he would grow up to be a baseball player and he wanted to be able to speak Spanish to his future teammates.
 While he never made it to the major leagues, his knowledge and love of Spanish have allowed him to carve out a unique path in the children’s music world.

-ABC Fiesta, his literacy-themed, bilingual CD, will be released on September 28th, 2013 in celebration of Hispanic Heritage Month.
+ABC Fiesta, his literacy-themed, bilingual CD, was released in September 2013 in celebration of Hispanic Heritage Month.
 Inspired by his tours throughout Latin America, including Mexico, Guatemala, and Colombia, the album spans a wide range of musical styles from rock to reggae, funk to folk and a host of Latin influences.

 Ben first became interested in writing music for children when he was still performing for adults.
 In the late 90s, he created an educational side project, “The Roots Music Collective,” with his bandmates.
 The experience hooked him on the energy, curiosity and creativity of young audiences, and ultimately he decided to combine his background as a musician and songwriter with his passion for teaching children.
 Inspired by his students (who originally dubbed him ‘Mister G’), he began writing the songs that would comprise his debut family album Pizza for Breakfast.

-His 2011 bilingual CD, BUGS, is a genre-hopping exploration of the natural world.
+His 2011 CD, BUGS, is a genre-hopping exploration of the natural world.
 The video for “Vamos a la Playa” was featured on national television during Hispanic Heritage Month.
-His 2012 release, Chocolalala, a collection of original, bilingual songs, won a Parents’ Choice Gold Award and is currently on the 2013 Latin Grammy nominating ballot for Best Children’s Recording.
+His 2012 release, Chocolalala, a collection of original, bilingual songs, won a Parents’ Choice Gold Award.